natj/CellularAutomata.jl/README.md

 Totalistic CA
 -------------

-For a more complex cellular automaton you can change the number of states `k` the cell can be and the radius `r` of neighbors that can influence the computations.
+For a more complex cellular automaton you can change the number of states `k` the cell can be and the radius `r` of neighbors that can influence the states.
 If `k` is changed to be larger than 2, a totalistic CA is computed where only the average value of all neighbors count.
 This can be done like this
 ```julia